mmmirrra/mmmirrra.github.io/_posts/2023-08-03-MultimediaSystem-data-text.markdown

 #### TXT (Text)

-// ASCII 체계를 따른 편집기에서 작성한 파일 형식
-// 운영체제에서 기본적으로 제공하는 문서 편집기의 형식
-// 모든 텍스트 편집기나 워드 프로세서에서 읽을 수 있음
-// 그래프나 수식은 제공하지 않음
-- File types created by editors that follow ASCII schemes
+- File format created in an editor following the ASCII system
-- The format of the document editor that the operating system provides by default
+- The format of the document editor provided by default in the operating system
-- Readable from any text editor or word processor
+- Readable in any text editor or word processor
-- Do not provide graphs or formulas
+- Graphs or formulas are not provided

 #### DOC (Document)